wp-plugins/huzzaz-video-gallery/readme.txt

 Top 3 reasons to use Huzzaz Video Gallery:

 1. Update your video gallery without messing with the WP admin panel
-1. Fully responsive to fill any containing element it is placed in
+1. Fully responsive to fill any containing element it is placed in, even blog posts
 1. Automatically paginates when you choose the # of videos you want show on a page

 Sign up to create video collections on Huzzaz for FREE [here](http://huzzaz.com/beta/join)